Rohan5manza/Local-LLMs-/README.md

 # Local-LLMs-
-Projects wherein I run miniaturized Large Language models with custom modifications or enhancements, locally on my CPU
+Projects wherein I run miniaturized Large Language models with custom modifications or enhancements, locally on my CPU Refer to main.py and ss folder for main content(remaining files were uploaded by mistake.)
 Popular LLM alternatives to Chat-GPT, are LLMs such as Llama-2, alpaca, LaMini-LM, etc; those that can be run locally on my computer, both on CPU or GPU.

 My project aim: to learn more about LLMs, and to build a metric calculating tool to monitor its performance and resource usage: tokens/second generated, pipelines used,GPU consumption, etc.